chilubagh/Building-data-pipeline-with-reddit_API/README.md

 ## Docker & Airflow

-We're going to run our pipeline daily, for demonstration purposes, although this could be changed at a later point.
-Each day, we'll extract the top Reddit posts for r/DataEngineering.
+The pipeline is scheduled daily.Each day, we'll extract the top Reddit posts for r/DataEngineering.
 Because LIMIT is set to None in the Reddit extraction script, it should in theory return all posts from the past 24 hours.